SonaArshakyan/C-Materials/Net Materials/Net Advanced Questions.md

 ➼ What is Richardson Maturity Model?
 Is it always a good idea to reach the 3rd level of maturity?

 ➼ What does pros and cons REST have in comparison with other web API types?

+##  Message Based Architecture.
+Message Broker

+➼ What is Message Based Architecture?
+What is the difference between Message Based Architecture and Event Based Architecture?

+➼ What is Message Broker?
+How do message brokers work?

+➼ When should you use message brokers?

+➼ Name and describe any distribution pattern.

+➼ What are the advantages and disadvantages of using message broker?

+➼ What is the difference between Queue and Topic?

+➼ What are the typical failures in MBA?
+How can you address them?
+What is Saga pattern?